Protectionism and economic growth: Causal evidence from the first era of globalization: Introduction

 \section{Introduction}

 How trade policies influence economic growth has been examined for a long time.
-Empirical evidence based on data for the late 20th and the early 21st century suggests that protectionist policies decrease economic growth \citep[e.g.][]{SachsWarner1995, Edwards1998, FrankelRomer1999, RodriguezRodrik2000, Dreher2006, eaton_etal2016, Gygli2019, andersen_etal2020}.
-The empirical evidence from the late 19th and the early 20th century is less conclusive; most studies report a positive correlation between tariffs and economic growth (`tariff-growth paradox') \citep[e.g.,][]{bairoch1972EER, Irwin1998, Irwin2002, o'rourke2000, lehmann2011restat, schularick2011}.
-The previous studies on trade policies and growth in the first era of globalization report correlations and do not provide causal evidence on the impact of protectionism.
-We use an unexpected change of government to estimate the causal effect of a protectionist regime on growth in Sweden in the late 1880s.
+Empirical evidence based on data for the late 20th and the early 21st century suggests that protectionist policies decrease economic growth.\footnote{See, for example, \citet[][]{SachsWarner1995, Edwards1998, FrankelRomer1999, RodriguezRodrik2000, wacziarg2001measuring, irwintervio2002, vamvakidis2002, Dreher2006, wacziarg2008trade, nunntrefler2010, billmeier2013assessing, felbermayrgroeschl2013, eaton_etal2016, feyrer2019, Gygli2019, Irwin2019, andersen_etal2020, fajgelbaumetal2020, furcerietal2020}.} The empirical evidence from the late 19th and the early 20th century is less conclusive; most studies report positive correlations between tariffs and economic growth (`tariff-growth paradox').\footnote{See, for example, \citet[][]{bairoch1972EER, Irwin1998, Irwin2002, o'rourke2000, lehmann2011restat, schularick2011}.
+Similarly, \citet{pascali2017wind} reports that an increase in trade decreased economic growth for most countries in the first era of globalization.} However, such positive correlations do not provide causal evidence on how protectionism influences growth because most policy changes are endogenous.
+Reverse causality and anticipation effects give rise to biases when applying, for example, standard panel data approaches based on international cross-sections.